-Income taxes (current or deferred) are recognised in profit or loss, except where transactions giving rise to it have been carried in other equity items.
+Income taxes (current or deferred) are recognized in profit or loss, except where transactions giving rise to it have been carried in other equity items.
 In such situations, the corresponding tax is also carried against equity, and does not affect the income statement.

-The calculation of the estimated current tax for the six-month period ended 30 June 2021 and for the period ended 31 December 2020 was calculated in accordance with Law No. 26/20, of 20 July, and the applicable tax rate is 35% (30% on 30 June 2020).
+The current tax estimate for the years ended December 31, 2023 and 2022 was calculated in accordance with Law 26/20, of July 20, using the applicable tax rate of 35%.

 Tax returns are subject to review and correction by tax authorities for a 5-year period, which may extend to 10 years.
-This may lead to possible corrections to taxable profit for previous years due to different interpretations of tax law.
+This may lead to possible corrections to taxable income for previous years due to different interpretations of tax law.
 However, no significant correction is to be expected in respect to those years and, if it occurs, no significant impacts on the financial statements are expected.

-Taxes losses generated in each year, as provided for in the Industrial Tax Code, may be deducted from taxable profit in the following 5 years.
+Taxes losses generated in each year, as provided for in the Industrial Tax Code, may be deducted from taxable profit in the following five years.

 In order to determine the overall amount of income tax payable, certain interpretations and estimates were required.
-There are several transactions and calculations for which the assessment of taxes payable is uncertain during the normal course of business, with emphasis on the aspects set out in Note 2.13, resulting from the new wording of Law No. 26/20, of 20 July, namely, (i) income/ expenses with potential/realised foreign exchange valuations, (ii) impairment losses on secured loans and (iii) property tax, as well as assumptions made by the Bank in determining income tax and deferred taxes, which are still subject to ratification by the Angolan Tax Authorities (AGT).
+There are several transactions and calculations for which the assessment of taxes payable is uncertain during the normal course of business, with emphasis on the aspects set out in Note 2.13, resulting from the new wording of Law 26/20, of July 20, namely, (i) income/expenses with potential/realized foreign exchange valuations, (ii) impairment losses on secured loans and (iii) property tax, as well as assumptions made by the Bank in determining income tax and deferred taxes, which are still subject to ratification by the Angolan Tax Authorities (AGT).

 Deferred taxes are calculated using the tax rates expected to be in force when the temporary differences are reversed, which correspond to the rates enacted or substantively enacted at the balance sheet date.
-Thus, for the periods ended 30 June 2021 and 31 December 2020, deferred tax was generally calculated based on a 35% rate.
+Thus, for the years ended December 31, 2023 and 2022, deferred tax was generally calculated based on a 35% rate.

-In accordance with the Board of Directors' understanding of the requirements of IAS 12, deferred tax liabilities should be recognised in their entirety, whereas a deferred tax asset should only be recognised if it is certain that future taxable profit will be sufficient to allow the benefit of the loss to be realised.
-Accordingly, the Bank, calculated deferred tax assets up to the limit of the deferred tax liabilities, and these amounts have been offset in the financial statements.
+In accordance with the Board of Directors' understanding of the requirements of IAS 12, deferred tax liabilities should be recognized in their entirety, whereas a deferred tax asset should only be recognized if it is certain that future taxable profit will be sufficient to allow the benefit of the loss to be realized.

-Other interpretations and estimates could result in a different level of income taxes, current or deferred, recognised in the period or in an analysis of their recoverability (Note 14).
+Other interpretations and estimates could result in a different level of income taxes, current or deferred, recognized in the period or in an analysis of their recoverability (Note 14).